pop-os/pop/README.md

 ### Make An Issue

 For large features, it's recommended to start with an issue for discussion if it doesn't already exist.
-Nobody forces you to get an approval, but you will certainly have a higher chance of getting merged, if the discussion reached a consensus on how the feature should be implemented (if at all).
+Your work will have the highest chance of being merged if the discussion reaches a consensus in advance on how (or if) the feature should be implemented.

 ### Make a Pull Request